kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 mkdir -p /var/run/kamailio
 ```

-Default setting is to run Kamailio as user "kamailio" and group "kamailio".
+Default setting is to run Kamailio as user `kamailio` and group `kamailio`.
 For that you need to create the user:

 ```Shell
 adduser --quiet --system --group --disabled-password \